minasow/e2e/README.txt

 	Inventory Page
-		Search by Location/Bin, Generic Name, NDC, Expiration ✔ Ensure CheckAll Box works  - BUGGY: The checkboxes don't fully load unless you refresh the page.
-Submitted issue.
+		Search by Location/Bin, Generic Name, NDC, Expiration ✔ Ensure CheckAll Box works   ✔
 		Ensure that accepted drugs appear  ✔
 		Filter drugs by each filter  ✔
 		Dispense drugs disappear (including refresh) ✔
-		Dispensed drugs cannot be deleted from shipment page Pend / Unpend drugs
+		Dispensed drugs cannot be deleted from shipment page Pend / Unpend drugs   ✔
-		Repack Drugs, original disappear, print label, new drugs appear with icon Original repacked drugs cannot be deleted from shipment page Eventually figure out what to do to test database “next” property set, records complete Ensure you can delete inventory with 0 qty   - BUGGY prints: "Verified At "2017-04-14T23:02:32.515Z" cannot be set unless qty.from or qty.to is set; Qty To null must be 1 or more"
+		Repack Drugs, original disappear, print label, new drugs appear with icon Original repacked drugs cannot be deleted from shipment page Eventually figure out what to do to test database “next” property set, records complete Ensure you can delete inventory with 0 qty   - BUGGY prints: "Verified At "2017-														04-14T23:02:32.515Z" cannot be set unless qty.												from or qty.to is set; Qty To null must be 1 or 											more"